velartrill/velartrill.github.io/orig/conspirators.md

 For a moment, Daisy is completely silent, staring at me with faraway eyes.
 Slowly, her limbs quivering, she sits down next to me, and stares at the floor.

-*"Fuck,"* she says finally, shaking her head.
+*"Fuck,"* she says finally, shaking her head.z

 "Do you think— does that sound—"